microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

-Number box is a numerics only text control with support for input formatting, validation, basic calculation, and increment stepping.
+Number box is a numerics only text control with support for validation, increment stepping, and computing inline calculations.

 **Important APIs:** [NumberBox class](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.numberbox) [TODO - generated with MSDN documentation on publication.]

 ## Is this the right control?

-Use a **NumberBox** control to receive and display formatted numeric values such as currency, IP addresses, and telephone numbers.
+Use a **NumberBox** to capture and display mathematical input.
 A **NumberBox** can also be enabled with basic calculator support to compute multiplication, division, addition, and subtraction across parenthetical order with standard operator precedence.

 ## Examples
 <!-- Use this section to explain the features of the API, showing